The Importance Of Being Nearest by Chris Green

 ‘What?’ says Karim.
 ‘Come on!
 I’ve got customers waiting.’

 ‘Maureen may marry Marvin Monday morning,’ I say.
 ‘Mild mann …..’

 ‘Get out of my shop!’ says Karim.

 He is shaking his fist at me.
 I leave the milk on the counter.

-No-one seems to understand that I have to practice my resonance exercises.
-Little and often throughout the day, my speech therapist, Heather says.
+No one seems to understand that I have to practice my resonance exercises.
+Little and often throughout the day, my speech therapist Nerys says.
 She tells me I should try to work the phrases into everyday conversations.
-Living on my own and having an arthritic hip I don’t really get the chance to have everyday conversations every day.
-Unless you count talking to Alfonso, my cat.
-Alfonso, bless him, is getting old, though.
+Living on my own and having an arthritic hip, I don’t really get to have everyday conversations every day.
+Unless you count talking to Roger, my cat.
+Roger, bless him, is getting old, though.
 He is eighty-three in cat years.
 That’s eight years older than me.
 He spends most of his time sleeping.
 The main chance I have to practice my phrases is when I go out shopping.

 In the post office, I try to strike up a conversation with the cashier with the purple hair and the nasal jewellery.